Aim: To describe the early pathological changes in the cornea during toxic epidermal necrolysis (TEN).

 Method: Demonstration of histological features of sequential corneal samples taken during management of complications of TEN in a young adult.

-Results: We found early vacuolation of basal keratinocytes and late infiltration of the cornea with CD 8 lymphocytes.
-These changes are similar to those found in cutaneous TEN and may represent weakening of the stromal-epithelium interface with resultant recurrent erosion and chronic inflammation.
+Results: Early vacuolation of basal keratinocytes and late infiltration of the cornea with CD 8 lymphocytes were observed.
+These changes are similar to those found in cutaneous TEN and may represent weakening of the stromal–epithelium interface with resultant recurrent erosion and chronic inflammation.

-Conclusions: We have found similar changes in avascular corneal tissue to those previously described in skin.
+Conclusions: Similar changes were found in avascular corneal tissue to those previously described in skin.
 The initial insult may be traumatic.
-We propose that a cytokine mediated response contributes to the initial insult, either in response to and/or by accelerating severe inflammation.
+We propose that a cytokine-mediated response contributes to the initial insult, either in response to and/or by accelerating severe inflammation.
 This precedes a cytotoxic infiltration which may exacerbate episodes of recurrent erosion.
-This provides a new insight in to the mechanism of disease in the cornea following TEN.
+This provides a new insight into the mechanism of disease in the cornea following TEN.

 Statistics from Altmetric.com